nivbhaskhar/UnPuzzled/CheckingAdjacency/EvaluationsAndComparisons/ModelComparisons.md

 ![Evaluation tensorboard](Comparison_of_evaluation.png)

 We see that ResNetFT's performance is very high with more than 99.8% accuracy consistently, while FromScratch performs with an accuracy varying between 94-99%.
-The AdjacencyClassifier_NoML underperforms in comparison varying between 84-95% accuracy
+The AdjacencyClassifier_NoML underperforms in comparison with an accuracy varying between 84-95%

 ```python